The pandemic has made obsolete the world we knew. There’s no going back to the old normal. We have to adapt to the “new normal.”

 Data by HubSpot reveals that website traffic in 2020 has doubled and tripled compared to 2019 pre-Covid-19 traffic levels.
 Just like B2C buyers, B2B buyers have also transitioned to online purchases.
 And, the pandemic has accelerated this transition.

-The big question now is: Has the increase in online website traffic translating to sales?
+The big question now is: Has the increase in online website traffic translated to sales?

 Well, that depends on whom you ask.
 B2B companies with a sales-oriented website and a well-planned marketing strategy have actually seen an increase in sales during the Covid-19 crisis.
 1 in 2 companies that sell online reported an increase in sales volumes during the pandemic.